radius-project/design-notes/resources/2024-10-dapr-bindings.md

 As an operator using Radius, I want the application I manage to send messages to external systems.
 I don't have control over the external system, but I want to ensure that the application can communicate with it.

 This example uses an external SMTP server to send emails.
-The SMTP server could be centralized within a company's infrastructure or an external service like SendGrid.
+The SMTP server could be centralized within a company's infrastructure or an external service like `SendGrid`.

 ```bicep
 // Output binding to an SMTP server.